If you have a long-term health condition — like diabetes, heart disease, or lung disease — it’s very important to get the right vaccines.

 Which vaccines are recommended for people with health conditions?

-Check this easy to read vaccine schedule (PDF - 148KB) from the Centers for Disease Control and Prevention (CDC) to find out which vaccines are right for you — including the ones you may need to avoid.
+Check out this easy-to-read vaccine schedule (PDF - 148KB) from the Centers for Disease Control and Prevention (CDC) to find out which vaccines are right for you — including the ones you may need to avoid.

 And talk with your doctor about vaccines you may need if you have any of the following health conditions: